-- REG-1 Develop robust set of end-use load shapes with plan to update over time.
-[Council, Bonneville, NEEA, Utilities, Energy Trust of Oregon] The capacity value of energyefficiency measures is significant.
+- REG-1Develop robust set of end-use load shapes with plan to update over time.
+[Council, Bonneville, NEEA, Utilities, Energy Trust of Oregon] The capacity value of energy-efficiency measures is significant.
 Data on new and emergent loads, including stand-by loads, however, is lacking.
-Additionally, where no more recent data is available, many of the end-use load shapes used in the Seventh Plan were developed 30 years ago.
+Additionally, where no more recent data are available, many of the end-use load shapes used in the Seventh Plan were developed 30 years ago.
 The region needs to update these load shapes to better understand peak contributions.
 Completion of this action will result in a data set of hourly (8760 hours per year) load shapes for a wide variety of end-uses and building segments.
 A business case for this study was completed for the Regional Technical Forum in 2012.
 Improvements in technology and opportunities for out-of-region coordination should reduce the cost of updating load shapes as compared to the 2012 business case.
 An update of the business case, specific work plan for implementation, and funding secured to accomplish this study should be completed by the end of 2016.
-Priority should be given for end-use load shapes that impact winter peak and to fill significant gaps in existing end-use load shape data. - Provide continued support for the Northwest Energy Efficiency Alliance (NEEA).
+Priority should be to fill significant gaps in existing end-use load shape data. - Provide continued support for the Northwest Energy Efficiency Alliance (NEEA).

 [Bonneville, Utilities, and Energy Trust of Oregon] Provide continued support for NEEA's 2015-2019 strategic and business plans.
 Consider additional support for NEEA to provide regional leadership on new opportunities where NEEA's core competencies, economies of scale and risk mitigation provide maximum value to the region.
 Identify and adopt new initiatives, and facilitate strategic planning efforts among partners to implement conservation opportunities identified in the Seventh Plan.
 Market transformation initiatives implemented by NEEA may need to be revised or expanded to encompass changing markets and the rapid progress in energy codes and standards.
-Specific action items in the Seventh Plan for which NEEA is the lead implementer include:
+Specific action items in the Seventh Plan for which the Council recommends NEEA be the lead implementer include: